thisisbalu/thisisbalu.github.io/_posts/2024-12-05-leetcode-question-412:-fizz-buzz---my-simple-solution.md

 - **Time Complexity**: This bad boy runs in O(n) time because we’re looping through numbers from 1 to `n`.
 Each iteration checks conditions and does basic string operations, so there are no hidden surprises here.

 - **Space Complexity**: The space complexity is O(n) as well because we’re storing up to `n` strings in our list.
 That’s pretty standard for problems that require returning collections.

-### Final Thoughts

-There ya go!
-That’s my take on the Fizz Buzz problem.
-It's such a neat little exercise to get the coding juices flowing.
-Share your own approaches in the comments; I’m curious and always looking to up my coding game!

 References:
 - [Leetcode Problem 412: Fizz Buzz](https://leetcode.com/problems/fizz-buzz/)